FAQ — Frequently Asked Questions

 How long does shipping take?

-Orders are shipped within 24 hours of purchase.
+Orders are processed within 1–2 business days.
 Standard delivery takes 7–14 business days to Canada and the US.
 All orders are packed carefully to ensure the journal arrives in perfect condition.

 Does it come gift-ready?
 Do I need to wrap it separately?

-The journal itself is beautiful enough to give as-is, but you can add a gift box or wrapping at checkout.
-Many customers include a handwritten note explaining why they're giving it — that combination tends to make quite an impression.
+The journal itself is beautiful enough to give as-is.
+Many people include a handwritten note explaining why they're giving it — that combination tends to make quite an impression.

 What if I receive it and it's damaged or not what I expected?